-The Company acquired assets and assumed liabilities pertaining exclusively to the India Branded Pharmaceuticals ("IBP") business from Jubilant Life Sciences Limited ("Ultimate holding company") through a Business Transfer Agreement ("BTA") with effect from 31 March 2020 ("acquisition date"), on a going concern basis, by means of a slump sale, for a lump sum consideration of INR 1,285 Million ("Business Combination").
+The Company acquired assets and assumed liabilities pertaining exclusively to the India Branded Pharmaceuticals ("IBP") business from Jubilant Pharmova Limited (formerly known as Jubilant Life Sciences Limited) ("Ultimate holding company") through a Business Transfer Agreement ("BTA") with effect from 31 March 2020 ("acquisition date"), on a going concern basis, by means of a slump sale, for a lump sum consideration of INR 1,285 Million ("Business Combination").
 The India Branded Pharmaceuticals is a formulations business that caters to the Indian market in therapeutic areas including chronic specialties like Cardiology and Diabetes.
 This transfer being transaction between common control entities, the assets acquired and liabilities assumed have been recorded at historical cost in the financial statements retrospectively.
-The excess of consideration over historical cost amounting to INR 1,012.41 Million, net of related deferred tax amounting to INR 543.81 Million is reflected as an adjustment to Capital Reserve prior to 1 April 2018.
+The excess of consideration over historical cost amounting to INR 1,012.41 Million, net of related deferred tax amounting to INR 543.81 Million was reflected as an adjustment to Capital Reserve prior to 1 April 2018.
+Difference adjusted in Capital Reserve is recorded as tax deductible intangible assets under tax books.